Skip to main content

 • How can I optimize an F-mount lens on a Z body?

-Sebastien Desnoulez is a professional photographer specializing in architecture, landscape and travel photography.
-Trained in photography since the 1980s, he covered Formula 1 races and reported from around the globe before devoting himself to a more demanding fine art photography practice blending composition, light, and emotion.
-He shares his technical expertise through hands-on articles for passionate photographers, built on a solid background in film and digital photography.
+Sebastien Desnoulez is a photographer, author and image maker based in Paris.
+His work spans architectural photography, landscape photography and travel photography, with particular attention to composition, lines, light, blur and visual accidents.
+Trained in photography in the mid-1980s, he covered Formula 1 and reported from around the world before developing a fine art photography practice built around the tension between graphic rigour and visual instability.
+He also shares his technical experience through practical articles for passionate photographers, drawing on a strong visual culture acquired in both film and digital photography.

 Tags